 Ongoing and systematic observation is the main strategy for gathering information about the child.
 Throughout the school year, Junior and Senior Kindergarten teachers observe and record information about each child's development and needs.
 Junior and Senior Kindergarten teachers maintain a record of skills achievement for each student by completing the Kindergarten Checklist.
-This checklist matches the expectations of the Ontario Kindergarten Checklist.
-This checklist matches the expectations of the Ontario Kindergarten Checklist is available from the child's school.
+This checklist matches the expectations of the Ontario Kindergarten Program.
+It has been developed by Learning Support Services Department staff within the PVNC CDS Board.
+The Kindergarten Checklist is available from the child's school.
 Phonological awareness is critical to later success in reading.
 The Kindergarten teacher and the Special Education Resource teacher review phonological awareness skills for all students.
 Kindergarten teachers complete the Phonemic Awareness Assessment in incremental phases throughout the school year.
 Ongoing collaboration between the Kindergarten teacher, the Integrated Literacy teacher and the Special Education Resource Teacher help to focus on students who are experiencing difficulty in this critical area.
 The School Resource Team (SRT) Screening Tool is used by the Special Education Resource Teacher in order to address areas of difficulty.
 Early Literacy is an ongoing part of the curriculum which supports development in these areas throughout the Primary years.